libigl/libigl.github.io/docs/tutorial.md

 ### Dual quaternion skinning
 Even with high quality weights, linear blend skinning is limited.
-In particular, it suffers from known artifacts stemming from blending rotations as as matrices: a weight combination of rotation matrices is not necessarily a rotation.
+In particular, it suffers from known artifacts stemming from blending rotations as matrices: a weight combination of rotation matrices is not necessarily a rotation.
 Consider an equal blend between rotating by $-\pi/2$ and by $\pi/2$ about the $z$-axis.
 Intuitively one might expect to get the identity matrix,